MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ```

 ### -Name
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Name parameter specifies a friendly name for the search.
-Search results are copied to a folder in the mailbox specified by the TargetMailbox parameter.
-The folder name is the same as the search name.

-!!!
-Exchange Server 2016, Exchange Online

 The Name parameter specifies a friendly name for the search.
 If the value contains spaces, enclose the value in quotation marks (").

 The value of this parameter is used to create the top-level folder that holds the search results in the target mailbox that's specified by the TargetMailbox parameter.

 ```yaml
 Type: String